 If you find yourself asking if you need to go to therapy I would encourage you to start by asking why.
 Spending some time looking at your reasoning for considering therapy can be a huge help.

-Have you experienced a big life change?
+Do I need therapy for a big life change?

 Big life changes such as the death of a loved one, the addition of a new child to the family, or a big change to your normal can be pivotal.
 While they can each come with their own experiences and struggles, it can be helpful to walk through these changes with a quality therapist.
 When going through a big life change, we can easily push things down and ignore them.
 We can also find unhealthy coping mechanisms.